quantumJLBass/boa-fraud/timeline.md

 |                | **2023-03-09** |                | **CV35-22-1875**  | Court denies Reconsideration                                                           |
 | **2024-01-29** |                |                | **912340**        | Affidavit of Mailing confirming postponed Trustee's Sale                               |
 |                |                | **2023-02-28** |                   | DP AND JLB entered into a 2 year lease for renting a room in his basement              |
-nts from the the point the sale was ATTEMPTED

 | Recording Date | Event Date     | OTHER Date     | Instrument Number | Event Description                                                                      |
 | -------------- | -------------- | -------------- | ----------------- | -------------------------------------------------------------------------------------- |
 | **2024-02-29** |                |                |                   | Trustee sale conducted; DPW,MP "purchases" property                                    |